abimnyud/kanjur-web-app/README.md

 yarn install && yarn dev
 ```

-or, install Docker and run `docker-compose up`
+or, run with Docker using `docker-compose up`